fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 2. Navigate to **Teams devices** and then select **Phones**, **Displays**, **Panels**, or **Teams Rooms on Android**.
 3. Select one or more devices and then select **Update**.
 1. Under **Automatic updates**, select one of the following phases:
    - **Validation** This option is best for lab or test devices on which you can carry out any validation you need to perform.
-Updates start deployment as soon as the latest software version is released.
-Previously called **As soon as possible**.
+Devices in this phase start updating as soon as the latest software version is released and finish updating within the first 15 days **(0 to 15 days)**.
-   - **General** This is the default option and is best for most of your general-purpose devices.
-Firmware updates start deployment only after **30 days** from the release of the new firmware version.
-Teams app updates start deployment only after **15 days** from the release of the new Teams app version.
-Previously called **Defer by 30 days** (applicable for firmware updates).
+   - **General** This is the default option for newly onboarded devices and is best for most of your general-purpose devices.
+Devices in this phase start updating as soon as 16th day since latest software version was released and finish updating by 45th day **(16 to 45 days)**.

    - **Final** This option is best for devices used by VIPs and in large settings after large-scale validation is complete.
-Firmware updates start deployment only after **90 days** from the release of the new firmware version.
-Teams app updates start deployment only after **45 days** from the release of the new Teams app version.
-Previously called **Defer by 90 days** (applicable for firmware updates).
+Devices in this phase start updating as soon as 46th day since latest software version was released and finish updating by 60th day **(46 to 60 days)**.

+      Above phase specific timelines are applicable for firmware as well as various app updates.

 5. Select **Update**.